Autumn is in the air.

 And to top it off?
 We all need a pot of marmite!
 What else would we put on our warm crumpets after a long day.
 Luckily for Sinead I have already ordered a pot just for her – it has her name all over it!

-If however all this Autumn chat isn’t quite for you, then I suggest heading to the Santa Caterina hotel on the Amalfi Coast in Italy.
+however all this Autumn chat isn’t quite for you, then I suggest heading to the Santa Caterina Hotel on the Amalfi Coast in Italy.
 It is pure Heaven.
 You are unlikely to get a room over the summer unless you are very lucky, but now the tourists have left you can whizz over for a last minute break and pretend you are living the A list Life!

 There are a few other things that we feel we cannot go without.
 The Carmine chunky throw from Christy England is one of them – it’s hand knitted in England, and as well as being fabulously warm, and will look great thrown over the back of your sofa.
 Try the Teal colour to add some warmth to your interiors.